International Labor Day 2022 is on Sunday, 1st May 2022.

 Difference between “labour Day” and “Labor Day”

-There is no difference between “Labour Day” and Labor Day”, in British English Labour is preferred spelling, and Labor is preferred in American English.
+There is no difference between “Labour Day” and Labor Day”, in British English Labour is the preferred spelling, and Labor is preferred in American English.

-History of May Day / Labor Day
+History of International Labor Day/ May Day

 - In October 1884, The Federation of Organised Traders and labor unions of America unitedly fixed May 1, 1886, as the date by which Eight Hour Work Day would become a standard.

-- As the chosen date May 1, 1886, approached Labour Unions of U.S. called for a strike in support of the Eight Hour Day.
+- As the chosen date May 1, 1886, approached Labour Unions of the U.S. called for a strike in support of the Eight Hour Day.

-- On Saturday, May 1, 1886, thousands of workers went on strike and throughout United States rallies of workers were crying “Eight Hour Day with no cut in pay”.
+- On Saturday, May 1, 1886, thousands of workers went on strike and throughout the United States rallies of workers were crying “Eight Hour Day with no cut in pay”.

 - On May 3, 1886, striking workers in Chicago had a conflict with the strike-breakers.